Short Questions

 = Distance EF/Time CD=2

-The speed found from the graph is 2m/s
+The speed found in the graph is 2m/s

 An object moving with variable speed: